quinnwai/calendar/README.md

 Password: namename

-You can always register your own user too :)
+Other users have usernames avishal and qwong... and you can always register your own user too :)

 # Creative Portion
 Group Events